-North Korea's Kim to allow international inspections in bid to revive nuclear talks
+North Korea's Kim agree to inspections in bid to salvage nuclear talks

 Kim pledged to work toward the “complete denuclearization of the Korean peninsula” during his two meetings with Moon earlier this year and at his historic June summit with Trump in Singapore.

 But discussions over how to implement the vague commitments have since faltered.
-Washington is demanding concrete action towards denuclearization before agreeing to key goals of Pyongyang - declaring an official end to the 1950-53 Korean War and easing tough international sanctions.
+Washington is demanding concrete action towards denuclearization, such as a full disclosure of North Korea’s nuclear and missile facilities, before agreeing to key goals of Pyongyang - declaring an official end to the 1950-53 Korean War and easing tough international sanctions.

 Trump called the latest pledges “very exciting”.

-“Kim Jong Un has agreed to allow Nuclear inspections, subject to final negotiations, and to permanently dismantle a test site and launch pad in the presence of international experts.
-In the meantime there will be no Rocket or Nuclear testing,” Trump wrote on Twitter.
+“Kim Jong Un has agreed to allow nuclear inspections, subject to final negotiations, and to permanently dismantle a test site and launch pad in the presence of international experts.
+In the meantime there will be no rocket or nuclear testing,” Trump wrote on Twitter.

-Kim said he will visit Seoul in the near future, in what would be the first-ever visit to the South’s capital by a North Korean leader.
+Kim said he would visit Seoul in the near future, in what would be the first-ever visit to the South’s capital by a North Korean leader.
 Moon said the visit was expected to take place by the end of the year.

+The leaders of the two Koreas also announced a series of steps to deepen bilateral exchanges in the economy, culture and sport.

-The latest pledges by Kim come days before Moon meets with Trump in New York on the sidelines of the U.N.
+Kim’s latest promises come days before Moon meets Trump in New York on the sidelines of the U.N.
 General Assembly next week.
 Seoul officials hope Moon will be able to convince Trump to restart nuclear talks with Pyongyang, after he canceled a trip by his secretary of state to Pyongyang last month, citing lack of progress.

-Though North Korea has unilaterally stopped nuclear and missile tests, it did not allow international inspections for a dismantlement of its only known nuclear test site in May, drawing criticism that its action was for show and could be easily reversed.
+Though North Korea has unilaterally stopped nuclear and missile tests, it did not allow international inspections of the dismantling its only known nuclear test site in May, drawing criticism that its action was for show and could be easily reversed.

 As a next step, North Korea will allow experts from “concerned countries” to watch the closure of its missile engine testing site and launch pad in the northwestern town of Dongchang-ri, according to a joint statement signed by Moon and Kim.
 The facilities were a key test center for its intercontinental ballistic missiles designed to reach the United States.